How Five Stevens Point Firefighters Spread the Solar Spark through the Firehouse Family

 At Northwind Solar, we’ve seen firsthand how powerful a referral can be.
 When past customers share their story, what the process was like, how their system performs, and why they chose solar, it helps others feel confident taking the next step.
+That's exactly how five Stevens Point firefighters spread the solar spark!

 Over time, a close-knit group of retired firefighters turned decades of firehouse camaraderie into something bigger: a five-home solar ripple.
 Through trusted conversations, real-life experience, and shared values, one solar installation helped “spark” the next.